Polynomial definability in constraint languages with few subpowers: The subpower membership problem

 \begin{theorem} Let $\algA$ be an algebra with short pp-definitions.
 Then $\SMP(\algA) \in \NP \cap \coNP$. \end{theorem}

+In particular, an affirmative answer to Conjecture~\ref{conjecture:short-definitions-iff-few-subpowers} would imply that the problem $\SMP(\algA)$ is in $\NP \cap \coNP$ for every algebra $\algA$ with few subpowers.
+Moreover, if one could efficiently compute the certificate, i.e., construct a short pp-definition of a relation from its generators, we would have even a polynomial-time algorithm for $\SMP(\algA)$; see Question~\ref{question:ppp} below.

-In particular, Conjecture \ref{conjecture:short-definitions-iff-few-subpowers} would imply that $\SMP(\algA) \in \NP \cap \coNP$ for every algebra $\algA$ with few subpowers.
-Note that in the setting of our main result (Theorem \ref{theorem:main-result}), this does not provide any progress on the subpower membership problem, since it was shown in \cite{bulatov_subpower_2019} that $\SMP(\algA)$ is even in P for every algebra $\algA$ with few subpowers that generates a residually finite variety.
+Let us note, however, that in the setting of our main result (Theorem \ref{theorem:main-result}), this approach does not provide any progress on the state-of-art of the subpower membership problem.
+Indeed, it was already shown in \cite{bulatov_subpower_2019} that $\SMP(\algA)$ is in P for every algebra $\algA$ with few subpowers that generates a residually finite variety.